 Scale

 For scaling, you need to create multiple versions of the same ad, distribute the budget among them, and then increase the budget on each one.
+Effective project budget management is essential for allocating resources efficiently in advertising campaigns.
 This way, you won’t put all your eggs in one basket.

 Another good scaling strategy is to take advantage of other networks.
 This is commonly known as the everywhere strategy.
 Distributing your ads on more networks with a smaller budget is much better than just relying on one.
 The best way to do this is to start with Facebook and Google ads and then move on to other platforms like TikTok, YouTube, Bing, and Pinterest.